Police Department

 6. Bicycle theft has become a booming business for thieves, especially since the advent of the 10-speed models.
 Bicycles can be easily marked with Operation Identification engraving tools.
 After you’ve engraved your bike, make a record of the design or number you used, and keep this record, bill of sale, and a complete written description of the bike (including the manufacturer’s serial number) in a safe place.
 Beyond this, we urge you to safeguard your bicycle by using one of several heavy duty locking mechanisms that are currently on the market.

-8. Along the same lines, whenever you notice juveniles or other strangers wandering about, or entering residence halls, offices, labs, etc., notify the university police immediately.
+8. Along the same lines, whenever you notice strangers wandering about, or entering residence halls, offices, labs, etc., notify the university police immediately at 203-837-9300.
 Officers will quickly respond.
 Remember that if you live in a residence hall, it serves as your home while you’re here.
-No one can keep it secure better that you.
+No one can keep it secure better than you.

-9. The rate of reported assaults in the Danbury area climbs steadily.
+9. Although the crime rate in the Danbury area is relatively low, it is wise not to let your guard down.
 In order to reduce the risk of victimization, follow these simple rules:

 • Know where you are going; people wandering about often stand out.